varunC28/ecommerce-app/RUN_APPLICATION.md

 1. Check the logs in both terminal windows
 2. Verify MongoDB is running
 3. Ensure both services are on correct ports
 4. Check network connectivity between frontend and backend
+5. Visit the live application: https://ecommerce-app-frontend-lhcu.onrender.com